c2997108/lastwasm/doc/last-cookbook.rst

 ``-Q0`` makes it discard the fastq_ quality information (or you can keep-but-ignore it with ``-Qkeep``).

-last-split_ cuts the output of ``lastal`` down to a unique best alignment for each part of each read.
+``--split`` cuts the output down to a unique best alignment for each part of each read.
 It gives each alignment a `mismap probability`_, which is high if that part of the read is almost equally similar to several parts of the genome.

-Here we didn't suppress alignments caused by simple sequence (like ``cacacacacacacacacacacaca``), so as not to hide anything from last-split_.
+Here we didn't suppress alignments caused by simple sequence (like ``cacacacacacacacacacacaca``), so as not to hide anything from ``--split``.
 You can discard such alignments with last-postmask_ (though they may help to explain each part of a DNA read).

 To make it more sensitive but slow, replace ``RY4`` with ``NEAR``: